Car Accident Lawyers in El Paso, Texas

 If you have been involved in a car wreck and would like to seek compensation, you will likely need to file an auto accident claim against the at-fault driver or the driver’s insurance company.
 Listed below are the steps and components that comprise this process.

 1. Contact a Car Accident Lawyer

 The process may require interrogating the at-fault parties, speaking with witnesses to the accident, reviewing important documents, and formulating the best legal strategy for your case.
-This process also involves accounting for each of your damages, such as medical bills, lost wages, and property damage.
+This process also involves accounting for your damages, such as medical bills, lost wages, and property damage.

 3. Case Settlement